jamshedfarzandpk/Ai-Doctor-LLM-base-Medical-Chatbot-Using-Langchain-for-Indus-Hospital/README.md

-# Ai Doctor Medical Assistance with LLM base Medical Chatbot Using Langchain for Indus Hospital
+# Ai Doctor Medical Assistance with LLM/RAG base Medical Chatbot Using Langchain for Indus Hospital With Highest Accuracy RAG
 # How to run?
 ### STEPS: